BaptisS/oci_waf_seclist/README.md

 ![PMScreens](/img/06.jpg)

 > ***Important Note:***
-> The content of the selected Security List will be overwritten by the OCI WAF security rules at the next step.
+> The content of the selected Security List will be overwritten by the OCI WAF security rules during the next step.
 > We strongly advise to create a new (empty) security list for this purpose.
 (As Described in this document)

 2.4-	Import Security rules.